frederic-perez/AmE-dictionary/data/dictionary.md

 __corn salad__ _n_ _Syn_ mache :es: canónigo
 __corn__ _n_ :es: callo
 __cornball__
-__corned beef__ _n_ :two: Beef, usually brisket, round, or rump, that is seasoned with spices and cured in brine.
+__corned beef__ _n_ :three: [:scroll: [From corn, _to preserve with granulated salt or brine._] Beef, usually brisket, round, or rump, that is seasoned with spices and cured in brine. _Syn_ bully beef, corn beef :es: carne de vaca en conserva _Corned beef sandwiches._
 __cornerstone__ _n_ :two::pencil2::hammer:
 __cornstarch__
 __cornucopia__ _n_ The property of being extremely abundant. _Syn_ profuseness, richness _The cornucopia of job opportunities overwhelmed the immigrants, who had come from a town with only one employer._